djairjr/CircuitPython_NeoMatrix/README.md

 - Position of first Tile
   - Bottom, Top, Left, Right

+## Basic Usage
+1. Determine size and led aranagement of a single NeoPixel matrix.
+2. Determine number and arrangement of all your matrix tiles.
+3. Use these values to compute a `matrixType` variable.
+4. Create a normal CircuitPython `neopixel.NeoPixel` object.
+5. Use this `NeoPixel` object and `matrixType` variable to create a `neomatrix.NeoMatrix` object.
+6. Finally, use the APIs of the `NeoMatrix` object to draw colorful animations using X and Y coordinates.

+## Advanced Usage

+### `NeoMatrix` FrameBuffer API
+This drawing API is based on the [`adafruit_pixel_framebuf`][ada06] library by Melissa LeBlanc-Williams.

+### `NeoGrid` PixelMap API
+This drawing API is based on the [`adafruit_led_animation.grid`][ada07] library by Kattni Rembor.

 ## Demos

-There are several demos in the examples directory that are showing how the `neomatrix` library and the helper modules `matrix<##>.py` can be used.
+There are several demos in the `examples` directory that are showing how the `neomatrix.py` library and the helper modules `matrix<##>.py` can be used.

 Python files with an 8 in the name are intended for 8x8 or 8x32 NeoPixel matrices.
 Files with a 16 in the name are meant for 16x16 NeoMatrices and